torbsd/torbsd.github.io/prospective.md

 <a id="advocacy">__ADVOCACY & PUBLICITY__</a>

 * [Open letter to BSD firms to run relays](https://torbsd.github.io/corp-relays.html): There are many large corporations that rely on BSD code and infrastructure, including WhatsApp, Juniper and NetFlix.
 Following Mozilla's lead in running Tor relays as a business entity, __TDP__ would query these firms through our wide network of contacts and work at convincing them to run relays themselves.
 * Publicity materials for conferences, including a generic __TDP__ business card and stickers: The great weakness of __TDP__ since inception is publicity.
-The focus has been exclusively on development and conferenece presentations.
+The focus has been exclusively on development and conference presentations.
 With some publicity, __TDP__ could have a significant impact on the BSD community as the target audience.

 {{footer.md}}